How to Flush a Toilet When the Water is Off

 As long as your toilet bowl is full of water, you should have enough for one more flush.
 After that, you’ll need the water you’ve collected from Step 1.

 Fortunately, flushing your toilet is easier than you may think.
 Simply fill the toilet tank with water until it reaches the top of the overflow tube.
 You can then flush your toilet with the flush handle as you normally would.

 There’s also another method to consider, which is referred to as a "gravity flush."
 You’ll need to quickly pour about 1.6 gallons of water in the toilet bowl.
 The pressure created from dumping the water will force a strong flush.
 Remember, this method doesn’t require you to use the toilet’s handle.

 Be careful when pouring water into the toilet.
 A big mess can occur if you aren't paying attention.
 You definitely don’t want any toilet water (or anything else) to splash onto your face.
 To stay prepared for an emergency, you may want to practice with a clean bowl ahead of time.

-If you are experiencing an emergency plumbing issue in Richmond, VA, do not hesitate to let our team at Nuckols Plumbing & Gas resolve the issue as quickly as possible.
+If you are experiencing an emergency plumbing issue in Richmond, VA, do not hesitate to let our team at Nuckols Plumbing, Heating & Cooling resolve the issue as quickly as possible.
 You can trust us to get the job done right the first time and restore your comfort and peace of mind.